Proposed Fiat Chrysler UAW pact gradually ends two-tier pay

 The UAW and the company declined to comment on the proposed contract, which will be presented to UAW local leaders on Friday and if approved then will go to a ratification vote of all Fiat Chrysler UAW members.

-The two-tier structure was put in place so the Detroit Three, which includes General Motors Co (GM.N) and Ford Motor Co (F.N), would remain competitive on labour costs with non-union Japanese, German and South Korean automakers with U.S. plants.
+The two-tier structure was put in place so the Detroit Three, which includes General Motors Co and Ford Motor Co , would remain competitive on labor costs with nonunion Japanese, German and South Korean automakers with U.S. plants.

 A ratification bonus of $3,000 remains the same in the newly proposed contract, sources said.